 "The man who does not read has no advantage over the man who cannot read", Mark Twain (maybe, but if he didn't say it, he should have.)

 Whatever the reason, it is foolish.
 In our office, we are able to collaborate because we see in each other’s design 'moves' implications for the next move.
-Without the confidence that comes from understanding the form we are working with, it would be hard to share in this development.
-We also never design alone, because we have friends and allies in the form of places and architectures that are part of our practice - because we have taken the opportunity and time to understand them.
+It would be hard to share in this development without the confidence that comes from understanding the forms we are working with, We also never design alone, because we have friends and allies in the form of places and architectures that are part of our practice - because we have taken the opportunity and time to understand them.
 Why focus design curiosity on one’s own creations alone?
 When reading is inculcated into a creative practice, the world becomes material for advancing design knowledge.